Why Belarusians Turned to Shopping Abroad

 Belarus, an Unexpected Leader in Online Shopping

 Singles’ Day in China takes place annually on 11 November.
 Originally a holiday commemorating unmarried young people, it has since become one of the largest online shopping day in the world.
 This year, the Alibaba company, one of the most active promoters of the holiday, made $9.3bn in sales – a world record for online shopping.
+Also, check out misfits market discount code and save some extra money.

 Strikingly, Belarusians appeared to be among the most active buyers outside of China, achieving a top 5.
 Russia led the ratings, followed by Brazil, Israel, Spain, ending with Belarus.
 Belarusians even outdid the US and Canada during this global shopping frenzy.